-Better yet, the points from these sign-up bonuses still count toward the 135,000 points needed to qualify for the Southwest Companion Pass.
-Considering you get another 10,000 Companion Pass-qualifying points just for having a Southwest Card, you'd need to earn an additional 75,000 points to unlock more than a year of BOGO flights with Southwest.
+With the Southwest Companion Pass, you get to choose one person to fly free with you every time you buy a flight or redeem Southwest Rapid Rewards points.
+No blackout dates and no questions asked: If the flight is bookable, you can add your companion.
+Considering you get another 10,000 Companion Pass-qualifying points just for having a Southwest Card, you'd only need an additional 25,000 points to unlock more than a year of BOGO flights with Southwest.

-Beyond the bonus points and opportunity to get closer to a coveted Companion Pass, these cards come with other benefits like anniversary bonus points, early bird check-ins, upgraded boardings, and a discount on in-flight purchases.
+Beyond the bonus points and opportunity to get close to a coveted Companion Pass, these cards come with other benefits like anniversary bonus points, early bird check-ins, upgraded boardings, and a discount on in-flight purchases.

 Keep reading for everything you need to know about these Southwest credit card offers.